 - 1 egg

-- Preheat oven to 400F.
-In medium-sized bowl, stir together the rolled oats, white whole wheat flour, baking powder, salt, sweetener (I used Stevia-in-the-Raw Granulated Sweetener), and dried lemon zest.
+- In medium-sized bowl, stir together the rolled oats, White Whole Wheat Flour (affiliate link), baking powder, salt, sweetener, and dried lemon zest.
 (If you’re using fresh lemon zest, add it with the wet ingredients.)

 - Bake muffins 20-25 minutes, until tops are starting to brown and a toothpick inserted comes out clean.
 I baked my muffins 22 minutes in a small toaster oven.